harshithananjyala/cse540-forensic-chainguard/README.md

 # Forensic Chainguard
-### A Blockchain-Based Chain of Custody System for Digital Forensic Evidence
+### A Blockchain-Based Chain of Custody System for Digital Forensics

 ---

-## Project Description
+## ⭐ Overview

-**Forensic Chainguard** is a blockchain-powered system designed to securely manage the lifecycle of forensic evidence — from collection to transfer, analysis, and final storage.
+**Forensic Chainguard** is a complete chain-of-custody management platform built on **Hyperledger Fabric**.
+It is a blockchain-powered system designed to securely manage the lifecycle of forensic evidence — from collection to transfer, analysis, and final storage.
 Traditional chain-of-custody processes rely heavily on manual records and centralized databases, which can be vulnerable to tampering or human error.

 This project uses **Hyperledger Fabric** to ensure that every interaction with an evidence item is **immutable, auditable, and cryptographically verifiable**.